-01 August 2017: Four-year framework contract on irregular migration from the European Commission
+20 July 2017: Four-year framework contract on legal migration and integration from the European Commission

-Eurasylum, jointly with Ecorys, ICMPD and MPI-Europe, have been awarded a four-year framework contract on “Consultancy and technical support services in the area of irregular migration” (Lot 1) by DG Migration and Home Affairs of the European Commission.
-The aim of this six million euros contract is to assist the European Commission on matters related to irregular migration within the framework of the European Agenda on Migration.
-This complements an earlier three million euros contract on “Legal migration and integration” which the European Commision awarded to this consortium a couple of weeks ago.
+Eurasylum, jointly with Ecorys, ICMPD, MPI and MPG, have been awarded a four-year framework contract on “Consultancy and technical support services in the area of legal migration and integration” (Lot 2) by DG Migration and Home Affairs of the European Commission.
+The aim of this three million euros contract is to assist the European Commission on matters related to legal migration and integration within the framework of the European Agenda on Migration.

 20 March 2017: New issue of Migration Policy Practice

 The new issue of Migration Policy Practice, the joint IOM-Eurasylum bimonthly journal, was published today.
 It focuses on ways to improve data on international migration.
 The inclusion of migration in the new global development framework will pose several new challenges for national statistical systems around the world which are already struggling to collect and analyse data on migration.
 The SDGs will require making better use of existing data sources, as well as developing new methods to collect data on migration.
 An additional problem is that many of the concepts linked to migration have not been well defined for measurement purposes – for example, targets relating to safe, orderly and regular migration.
 Articles in this issue make a number of proposals to address these and other migration data-related challenges.